open-ephys/gui-docs/source/User-Manual/Plugins/Drift-Map.rst

 * Double-click the plot to return to the latest data.

 Changing **Timebase (min)** resets the view to the newest data with the selected visible time range.

-Clearing history
-################

-Click **CLEAR** when you want to start a new drift-map history without rebuilding the signal chain.
-This clears pending peak events, resets per-channel refractory history, and removes the accumulated image from every stream tab.

-Stopping acquisition does not automatically clear the drift map.
-This allows you to inspect the accumulated history after acquisition stops.

 |